schlessinger-lab/pyvol/_sources/development.rst.txt

 Package Design
 --------------

+This page is current to 1.4.0 and will be updated.

 The main PyVOL algorithm is run from identify.py.
 There are two interfaces to this module which prepare user supplied inputs: `pyvol/pymol_interface.py` and the commandline entry point in `pyvol/__main__.py`.
 The PyMOL interface can be accessed directly through the PyMOL prompt or run using the included GUI.
 The command line entry point is evoked using a configuration file.
 The main entry point for accessing with the API is through `pyvol/identify.py`.

 Algorithm Design